FAQ

 2. I was told the County does not maintain my road.
 My road is in Lewis and Clark County so why doesn’t the Road Division maintain it?

 A: There are many roads within Lewis and Clark County, but not all of them are maintained by the County.
-The Board of County Commissioners determine which roads will be maintained with County resources.
-The Road Division primarily maintains roads classified as collectors or arterials, these roads carry more vehicle trips than local, low use roads.
+The Board of County Commissioners determines which roads will be maintained with County resources.
+The Road Division primarily maintains roads classified as collectors or arterials.
+These roads carry more vehicle trips than local, low use roads.
 Local subdivision roads may be maintained by RIDs, homeowner associations, or by private property owners living along the road.

 3. Why do you remove trees along the roadway?

-A: To improve site distance, roadway safety, and also to allow as much direct sunlight as possible on the roadway to keep it dry after a weather event such as a snow or rain storm.
+A: To improve sight distance, roadway safety, and allow as much direct sunlight as possible on the roadway to keep it dry after a weather event such as a snow or rainstorm.

-4. Why doesn’t the Road Division blade the roads when it is hot and dry?
+4. Why aren’t roads bladed when the weather is hot and dry?

 5. How do I get a lower speed limit sign?